How to Make a Patriotic Poke Cake

 A simple 4th of July dessert with cream, blueberries, raspberries, and a surprise ingredient to make it extra moist and flavorful.
 You’ll love how easy this dessert is to make.

-A Fourth of July Jello Poke Cake
+A Patriotic Jello Poke Cake

 It’s never too early to start planning (or making!) patriotic desserts for the best holiday of the year– the 4th of July!
 I thought I’d share a favorite family recipe with you today.
 We called it Jello cake, but with some extra blueberries and raspberries on top, you’ve got one simple patriotic flag cake.

 Tip: Spread out the flag festivities and make one of these cakes for American Flag day, which is on June 14th.